Best Portable Sauna Under $200: SereneLife vs Smartmak

 It reaches the same 140°F, includes a chair and remote, and has zippered arm pockets.
 At 14 lbs (vs. the SereneLife's 18 lbs), it's slightly more portable.
 The 890 reviews with a 4.2 average are solid, just not as extensive as the SereneLife's track record.

 The tradeoff: cotton insulates less than multi-layer PVC.
 In a cold room, you'll notice slightly less heat retention.
-The brand is also less established — if warranty claims matter to you, the SereneLife is the safer bet.
+The brand is also less established, and if warranty claims matter to you, the SereneLife is the safer bet.

 Should you spend more on a blanket instead?

 Honest question worth addressing.
-A LifePro RejuvaWrap sauna blanket costs $400 — double the price but a fundamentally different (and arguably better) experience.
+A LifePro RejuvaWrap sauna blanket costs $400, which is double the price but a fundamentally different (and arguably better) experience.
 Blankets wrap heat directly around your body for more efficient heating, and they hit temperatures up to 176°F.

 If your budget is truly hard-capped at $200, the SereneLife or Smartmak are great starting points.
 If you can stretch to $400 and want better results, the LifePro blanket is the smarter long-term investment.
 See our full blanket vs sauna comparison for the detailed breakdown.